Rent The Jessie Matthews Revue: Vol.5 (aka Gangway / Climbing High) Online DVD & Blu-ray Rental

 22/05/2025

-Cheerful Jessie Matthews musical which doesn’t offer anything new, but... that’s some of the attraction of genre pictures!
-It’s not even the first role in which she pretends to be a maid.
-Jessie plays a theatre critic who wants to do real news stories.
-Working undercover to dig up some showbiz gossip, she gets snagged up with the Chicago mafia…
+Cheerful Jessie Matthews musical which doesn’t offer anything new, but... well, that’s some of the attraction!
+It’s not even her first character to pose as a maid.
+She plays a theatre critic who wants to do real news stories.
+Working undercover to expose some showbiz gossip, she gets snagged up with the Chicago mafia…

 This was made with Gaumont-British in liquidation, but there’s quite a lavish production, even if the musical numbers feel a bit perfunctory.
 Jessie gets to dance in a variety of styles.
 The songs are of variable quality, though Lord and Lady Whoosiz is a big personal favourite.
 Okay, it rips off Makin’ Whoopee, but I prefer the cheap copy.

-This is a fine vehicle for the star's many talents... until they dock in New York, where inspiration runs out.
+This is a decent vehicle for Jessie's many talents... until they dock in New York, where inspiration runs out.
 There’s a really witty script with some genuinely funny gags.
 The standard screwball scenarios work yet again.
 It’s a peak period Jessie Matthews comedy, and there are far too few of those.
 Such a happy film.

 0 out of 0 members found this review helpful.